localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ## Snowflake Docker image

-You can use the Snowflake Docker image to run the Snowflake emulator.
+You can use the Snowflake Docker image to run the Snowflake emulator - this is the recommended way of installation.
 The Snowflake Docker image is available on the [LocalStack Docker Hub](https://hub.docker.com/r/localstack/snowflake).
 To pull the Snowflake Docker image, execute the following command:

 {{< command >}}
 $ docker pull localstack/snowflake